GRTLCollaboration/Experimental_tools/README.md

 # Experimental tools

 This repository contains experimental tools for GRChombo (see below).
-These are untested and so used at your own risk!
+These tools are "experimental" for various reasons: some of them are not tested as rigourously as the main code, some are tested but not maintained and may have to be updated to work with the latest version of GRChombo, etc. None of the code in this repository has been through code review.
+Use it at your own risk and check that it does what you want it to do.

 Currently the repository contains: